metamaps/metamaps/UbuntuInstallation.md

     rails s

-and dont forget to run the two other servers, for sidekiq, and realtime... open a new terminal navigate to ./realtime and run
+and dont forget to run the other server for realtime... open a new terminal navigate to ./realtime and run

     sudo apt-get install npm
     npm install
     nodejs realtime-server.js

-open a new terminal
-navigate to the main directory and run

-    sidekiq

 Now you're all set enjoy your personal server of metamaps :)